 I brought this concept to Hollywood.
-My clientele began with Rock Stars, for whom I costumed for album covers and music video appearances on MTV.
-As Clothestrophobia grew, so did the suitcases for out-of-town visitors and entertainers travelling ‘on the road.’
+My clientele began with Rock Stars, whom I costumed for album covers and music video appearances on MTV.
+As Clothestrophobia grew, so did the suitcases for out-of-town visitors and entertainers travelling “on the road.”

 In 1981, I was told by a band member of The Rolling Stones, the impact my father-in-law, had on his career.
-Curiosity abound, I amassed a collection of this legendary disc jockey, Alan Freed.
+Curiosity abound, I amassed a collection of this legendary disc jockey; Alan Freed.
 My styling skills filtered through, as I became an archivist and webmaster.
-In present day, each item I acquired, can be viewed online, or seen at The Rock and Roll Hall of Fame.
+In present day, the anthology I acquired, can be viewed online, alanfreed.com or seen at The Rock and Roll Hall of Fame in Cleveland.

 By 2001, I was consistently asked by friends, or friends of friends, if I was available to organize their homes and offices.
-Sellers were referred for me to ‘edit’ their properties for staging and photography.
-Immersing my previous skill sets and knowledge, real estate agents became familiar with my work.
-I designed and built a 5800-square ft. home in Santa Monica, as well as flipped 5 houses.
+A new phase began as a home editor.
+I restructured day-to-day life through reinventing their space.
+During this time, I designed and built a 5800-square ft. house in Santa Monica.
+Real estate agents, became familiar with Clothestrophobia.
+These brokers referred me to sellers, in need of packing, donating and tossing personal belongings before listing their properties.
 My expertise grew and flew me to Chicago, Minnesota and New York City.

-In recent years, my organization slowly jockeyed toward the internet.
-The baby boomers required assistance with social media, websites, or digital footprint.
-Passwords, hard drives, monthly payments online create another layer, I provide.
+Recently, organization jockeyed toward the internet.
+The baby boomers require assistance with social media, websites, or digital footprint.
+Passwords, hard drives and online monthly payments, create another layer, I provide.

 Managing the clutter, confusion and chaos, of life’s transitions requires teamwork.
-I surround myself with carpenters, painters and moving men.
+I surround myself with carpenters, painters, tech support and moving men.
 A shopping spree includes Home Depot, Amazon and Container Store.